 What is VAT Return Filing and VAT Compliance?

-In simple terms, VAT return filing states how much VAT is to be paid or reimbursed by the tax authorities.
+In simple terms, VAT return filing states how much VAT is to be paid or reimbursed by the tax authorities to the business.
 A VAT return is done quarterly and it helps the business to track the business VAT path.

-VAT is also charged for business entities involved in the business activities with other countries.
+VAT is also charged for business entities involved in business activities with other countries.
 While carrying out these activities it’s better to be VAT compliant to avoid any kind of penalty that becomes a hindrance in the way.

 How to Calculate VAT Due/Liability?

 The taxpayer is responsible for calculating the VAT return during the filing process.
 It is calculated considering the following factors:

 - The total sales and purchases of your business in the relevant return period

 - The amount of VAT you owe for sales

 - The amount of VAT you can claim for the purchases made

 In the end, if you owe more VAT than you are able to claim, then you need to pay the difference.
-If the situation goes vice-versa, you can either ask for the refund of excess VAT or can carry forward the excess to next return period.
+If the situation goes the other way round then you can either ask for the refund of excess VAT or can carry forward the excess to the next return period.